 If you are required to take a placement exam, we will notify you when it is time to register for your placement exam.
 We encourage you to sign up for placement exams when you arrive to campus for orientation, if you are not already in the United States.

 Placement exams are offered from April through September 2016.
 We will notify you when it is time to register.

 After completing your placement exam, you will meet with an advisor to register for classes and make plans for the upcoming semester.
 If you have any questions, please contact the Office of Admissions at email@example.com or 516.686.7444.

-Your acceptance letter should have included the name and phone number of your academic advisor, who will assist you in choosing your classes for the first semester.
+International Graduate Students: Your acceptance letter should include the name and phone number of your academic advisor, who will assist you in choosing your classes for the first semester.
 It's important that you contact your advisor as soon as you get to campus.
 If you did not receive the name of an advisor on your acceptance letter, please contact firstname.lastname@example.org.